prajwalvp/sql_db_tutorial/README.md

 Now there are 2 ways you can connect to this.

-a)
-- Use the python snippet tutorial_db_handler.py
+a) Use the python snippet tutorial_db_handler.py

-Before that...
+But Before that...

 You need to have the MySQLdb python library installed.
 Check out this link for the relevant OS